Psycho (1960 film): Critical reception

-The film opened to a slightly more muted phrase in Washington, D.C..
+The film opened to slightly more muted praise in Washington, D.C.
 Richard L. Coe of The Washington Post called it "marvelously gruesome [...] the sort of eerie, creaky, gobby Snap-Apple-Night that will find many sharooshed and others liverish".
 Harry MacArthur of Washington Evening Star wrote that "Alfred Hitchcock lets his well-known glee with the gruesome romp all over the place in Psycho, latest of his excursions in mayhem and suspense, at the Town Theater.
 This is a movie he might have made to prove the truth of his oft-quoted statement that he makes pictures for his own amusement.
 This does not mean, of course, that other moviegoers will not be amused—or shocked or even scared out of their wit by Psycho.
 It does mean that this is a somewhat transparent example of the master's work in that you can see him sitting there behind it fiendishly dreaming up shocking situations for the sake of shock alone".
 Don Maclean of The Washington Daily News urged the reader to "go see it if you like movies that shake you up.
 But if you're afraid to go in your house afterwards and keep watching behind you the rest of the night, don't blame me".

 A critic who used the Mae Tinee pseudonym in the Chicago Daily Tribune wrote that "the old pro really poured it on in this production.
 I'm sure the wily Mr. Hitchcock had fun making this one.
 He used his camera with a sharp skill to achieve shock value the staring eye, the flowing blood, the sudden plunge of a knife.
 Audiences react much as they do on a high ride, giggling with nerves and excitement".
 In Buffalo, Jeanette Eichel of the Buffalo Evening News remarked that "Alfred Hitchcock, master of mystery, fuses fear and suspense in his shiver-and-shock show Psycho in the Paramount Theater.
 His pride is that he does not let an audience down by misleading it.
 His clues are honest and few persons guess the outcome.
 He especially asked in an epilogue that patrons not betray the ending".

 A more mixed review came courtesy of Marjory Adams of the Boston Daily Globe, who wrote that it "is far more macabre and mysterious than any of his previous full-length features.
 However, the settings are dreary and lack those magnificent backgrounds which Hitchcock employed so effectively in North by Northwest, Vertigo and To Catch a Thief.
 Perhaps the old mystery master has been more influenced in Psycho by his television programs than by his own classics such as 39 Steps and Notorious.
 However, he gives the audience its money's worth.
 You see two murders committed, with accompanying gore and grisly details.
 There are so many shocks the theater might be connected to an electric battery".